 While nothing compares to a session with a professional massage therapist, a migraine doesn’t always strike when you have an appointment booked.
 When you feel the familiar throb of a headache starting, you need relief right away.
 These simple self-massage techniques can help you manage your symptoms in the moment.
 Think of them as your first line of defense, perfect for using at home, at your desk, or wherever a migraine finds you.
 They target key areas where tension builds up and contributes to head pain, offering a bit of peace until your next professional massage.

-Scalp and Temple Massage
+A Simple Scalp and Temple Routine

 That tight, squeezing sensation around your head is a common feature of both tension headaches and migraines.
 A gentle scalp and temple massage can help ease that pressure.
 Start by placing the pads of your fingertips on your temples.
 Apply light, steady pressure and move your fingers in slow, circular motions.
 After a minute, move your hands to your hairline and work your way across your entire scalp, maintaining that same gentle, circular pressure.
 This simple act increases blood flow and can provide a welcome distraction from the pain.
 Close your eyes, breathe deeply, and focus on the feeling of the tension melting away from your head.

-Neck and Shoulder Release
+Easy Stretches to Release Neck and Shoulder Tension

 Tension in your neck and shoulders is a major trigger for many migraine sufferers.
 When these muscles are tight, they can refer pain up into your head.
 To release this tension, sit in a comfortable chair with your feet flat on the floor.
 Reach your right hand over to your left shoulder, near the base of your neck.
 Gently squeeze the fleshy muscle there (your trapezius) for 10 to 15 seconds, then release.
 Repeat this a few times before switching to the other side.
 Follow up with a gentle neck stretch by slowly tilting your ear toward your shoulder.
 For chronic knots, a deep tissue massage can provide more lasting relief.